Kyniska/core/README.md

 -presence of witness during sharing of feedback -agreement to align with principles for organizing behavior (laws)

-Arrays: holding members of groups and characteristics referencing dominant loyalities
+Arrays: holding members of groups and characteristics referencing loyalities sequenced by dominance.

 # Membership Qualifications

-*/
+-